Hannes-Schuck/ok-garmin-video-speichern/README.md

 Since the communication between the script and the screen recorder uses signals, there are a few more available under `gpu-screen-recorder --help`

 (when installed as flatpak: `/var/lib/flatpak/app/com.dec05eba.gpu_screen_recorder/current/<id>/files/bin/gpu-screen-recorder`)

+## Create executable binary

+`pip install pyinstaller`

+Adjust according to the used versions

+`pyinstaller --onefile --add-data "vosk-model-de-0.21:vosk-model-de-0.21" --add-binary ".venv/lib/python3.13/site-packages/vosk/libvosk.so:vosk" main.py`

+Executable should be created in `./dist/`